DrummerDee/PPG-FrontEnd/README.md

 * Javascript

 ## What was learned
-With this project, you are able to fetch data from an api.
+With this project, you will learn to correctly fetch data from an API on the client side

 ### Optimizations
 * Allow users to add characters